Advocacy At Advocate Children's Hospital - Park Ridge

 School Based Health

-Located just west of ALGCH, the Maine East School Based Health Center provides comprehensive physical and mental health services to the students of Maine East High School.
+Located just west of ACH-PR, the District 207 School Based Health Center provides comprehensive physical and mental health services to the students of Maine Township.
 The school is home to students from over 50 different cultural groups that speak over 75 different languages!
-You have the unique opportunity to see patients at the clinic during your adolescent medicine blocks.
-Residents also participate in yearly student education lectures on topics ranging from adolescent confidentiality to sexual health.
 Annually residents and students from the high school travel to Springfield to participate in "Advocacy Day" in which they lobby the legislature on the benefits of school based health and the barriers to adolescent health access.
+Residents work at the health center during their PL1 and PL2 years.

 Healthy Steps For Young Children Initiative